SteelCompendium/data-md-dse/Bestiary/Goblin Sniper.md

   t3: 5 damage
   effects:
   - name: Effect
-    effect: 'If the [[Sniper|sniper]] doesn’t use a maneuver or a move action this turn, the ability has edge. '
+    effect: 'If the [[Sniper|sniper]] doesn''t use a maneuver or a move action this turn, the ability has edge. '

 ```